Loading Events

 2025 WTA Finals

-The 2025 WTA Finals is a year-end championship tennis tournament held by the Women’s Tennis Association (WTA) for the eight best singles players and eight best doubles teams of the 2025 WTA Tour.
-The tournament is scheduled to take place from November 1 to November 8, 2025, in Riyadh, Saudi Arabia, for the second consecutive year.
-It marks the 54th edition of the singles event and the 49th edition of the doubles competition.
+The 2025 WTA Finals was a year-end championship tennis tournament held by the Women’s Tennis Association (WTA) for the eight best singles players and eight best doubles teams of the 2025 WTA Tour.
+The tournament took place from November 1 to November 8, 2025, in Riyadh, Saudi Arabia, for the second consecutive year.
+It marked the 54th edition of the singles event and the 49th edition of the doubles competition.

 Venue